Liberal candidate fight to return to court

-The NSW Court of Appeal on Tuesday rejected a legal challenge launched by Sydney businessman and NSW party executive Matthew Camenzuli, who sought to have the “purported” preselection of the MPs declared invalid.
+The NSW Court of Appeal on Tuesday rejected a legal challenge fronted by Sydney businessman Matthew Camenzuli, who sought to have the “purported” preselection of the MPs declared invalid.

-If he succeeded, Prime Minister Scott Morrison faced the prospect of losing ministers Sussan Ley and Alex Hawke and backbencher Trent Zimmerman.
+If he succeeded, Prime Minister Scott Morrison faced the prospect of losing ministers Sussan Ley and Alex Hawke and backbencher Trent Zimmerman, as well as candidates in nine other seats, on the eve of next month’s election.

-A panel of three Appeal Court judges ruled the dispute over preselection processes was not something the justice system had the jurisdiction to intervene in.
+The panel of three NSW Appeal Court judges ruled the dispute over preselection processes was not something they had the jurisdiction to intervene in.

 Sign up for a FREE 21-day trial and get Crikey straight to your inbox

-“The nomination and endorsement provisions do not confer statutory rights upon candidates at the anterior stage of preselection,” Justice John Basten said.
+“The nomination and endorsement provisions do not confer statutory rights upon candidates at the anterior stage of preselection,” Justice John Basten said on Tuesday.

 “The dispute is not justiciable.”

-Even if the court did have jurisdiction, the federal division did not exceed the “broad power of intervention” conferred to it under its constitution, and the challenge would have been rejected.
+Even if the court did have jurisdiction, the federal division did not exceed the “broad power of intervention” conferred to it under its constitution, and the challenge would have been rejected, they found.

+The candidates’ preselections were upheld, in a major win for the prime minister, and Mr Camenzuli – a NSW party executive – was on Wednesday expelled for instigating the legal challenge.

+It is understood the NSW Liberal director used “campaign powers” to remove Mr Camenzuli, fearing further court action.

-But in an application for leave to appeal the decision in the High Court lodged on Wednesday night, lawyers acting for Mr Camenzuli said the Appeal Court erred in its finding it had no jurisdiction.
+But within hours Mr Camenzuli had lodged an application for leave to appeal Tuesday’s decision in the High Court.

+“The applicant seeks special leave to appeal with a view to this court resolving this difference of opinion between the NSW and Victorian courts of appeal,” the application reads.

-The court also had misinterpreted the constitution of the Liberal Party, in finding the federal division’s powers were broad enough for it to intervene in the way it has.
+The constitution of the Liberal Party has also been misinterpreted by the appeal court judges, Mr Camenzuli’s lawyers said, when they found the federal division’s powers were broad enough for it to intervene.

-“The court below should have instead concluded that, on the proper construction of the governing documents of the Liberal Party of Australia (Liberal Party), the purported endorsement resolutions were not effective to constitute an endorsement,” the application reads.

-After months of delays to selecting candidates in key seats, the federal Liberal party division intervened and temporarily took over the NSW branch in March.
+The legal action was prompted when the federal Liberal party division intervened and temporarily took over the NSW branch in March, after extensive delays in selecting candidates in key seats.

 A panel – consisting of Mr Morrison, NSW Premier Dominic Perrottet and former federal party president Chris McDiven – were appointed to finalise the last batch of candidates.